DannyRuchtie/3dtrack/README.md

 - Live debug overlay showing tracking data
 - Easy scene switching through URL input

+#Privacy Statement

+This project is designed with user privacy as a top priority.
+The face tracking functionality is performed entirely on your local device.
+No data is sent to external servers or third-party services for processing.

+By keeping all operations on-device, this project ensures that your personal data, including facial data, remains private and secure.
+You can use this tool with confidence, knowing that your privacy is fully protected.

+If you have any questions about how your data is handled, feel free to explore the source code.

 ## How It Works

 The application uses your webcam to track your face position and maps it to camera movements in the 3D scene: